-Once you are ready, you can publish your events.
-Events can take up to 10 minutes to be live on your website.
-Once events are live on your website, when end-users visit your website and interact with the elements that you created events for, events will start flowing into Segment and will show up in your Debugger.
+Events can take up to 10 minutes appear on your website.
+Once they are live, events begin sending to Segment when people visit your website and interact with the elements that you created events for.
+The data from these events appears in the Website Source’s Debugger.

-Now that you have published your event and waited for ~10 minutes, it’s time to make sure that it will fire as expected and that you see your data landing in your Segment Debugger.
+After you publish your event and wait for ~10 minutes, do a last test to make sure your tags are working expected and that you see your data landing in your Segment Debugger.

-"visual_tagger" : true so that you can easily distinguish between events that you have implemented using Visual Tagger versus events that you implemented using code.
+"visual_tagger" : true so that you can easily distinguish between events that you implemented using Visual Tagger and events that you implemented using code.

-Once you publish your events, you’ll see them in the All Published Events table, located on the Visual Tagger Home view.
-From here, you can create new events and edit or delete existing ones.
+Once you publish your events, they appear on the Visual Tagger Home view in the All Published Events table.
+From here, you can create click Add Event to craete new events, and edit or delete existing ones.

 If your events are not working as expected, try the following steps to troubleshoot the issue.